 Genetics.
 As described in Risk Factors, family history of MEN1 may play a role in an individual’s risk for developing a GI tract NET.
 Researchers are investigating MEN1 to learn more about this hereditary risk factor.

-Palliative care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments for a GI tract NET to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments for a GI tract NET to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?